31 Things To Know About Clubhouse (For Real Estate Agents)

 Clubhouse is audio only, unscripted, and unedited conversation.
 It’s a cross between podcasts, TED talks, and webinars.
 No content lives on the platform beyond the moment.
 There are no videos, stories, or photos.
 The only branding is your profile photo and your bio.

 Since the end of December it has swelled from thousands of users to millions with astonishing speed.

-Let's dive into this virtual space and explore new networking opportunities and exponential chances for new growth.
+Let's dive into this virtual space and explore new networking opportunities for real estate agents and exponential chances for new growth.

 What Is Clubhouse?

 Clubhouse is a social media app that is just like real-life interactions and hosts thousands of virtual rooms at any given time where thought leaders, social media influencers, marketing gurus, coaches, and realtors are hosting different talks on pretty much every topic conceivable.
 Because the conversations are live, if you aren’t in the room you miss out!
 There is not a way to upload files, share links, or direct message on the app.

 Why Do Real Estate Agents Want To Join?

 Aside from the elusiveness of the app, creating a digital "house" where realtors can congregate and take some of the edge off of a world stuck in a pandemic.